-PLEASE DO NOT ATTEND THE SURGERY IF YOU HAVE A COUGH OR A HIGH TEMPTERATURE.
+PLEASE DO NOT ATTEND THE SURGERY IF YOU HAVE A COUGH, A HIGH TEMPTERATURE OR YOU HAVE A LOSS OF SENSE OF TASTE OR SMELL.
 YOU WILL NOT BE SEEN BY A CLINICIAN.
 We have to safeguard our patient population and our staff, so please respect this decision as you will be asked to go home and self-isolate.

-All future appointment booking, until further notice, will be accepted over the telephone only.
+All future appointment booking will be done via the online system askmyGP, or by telephone.
 Please do not come to the surgery to book an appointment.
-You will be asked a series of questions by our reception team, regarding symptoms, and a reason for the appointment will be required.
+We are using an intercom system at the front door to screen all visitors to the Practice, You will be asked a series of questions by our reception team, regarding symptoms, and a reason for the appointment will be required.

 We would like to take this opportunity to thank you all for your patience and understanding during these unprecedented times.
 Please continue to bear with us as it may take longer than usual to answer your calls.
 This situation will continue to change as national guidance is updated but we will endeavour to keep you fully up to speed.

 If you are having to stay at home for 7/14 days due to Coronavirus, because either you or someone you live with has the symptoms detailed on the NHS 111 website, and you need a note for your employer, please go to the following link:https://111.nhs.uk/isolation-note/